scrapy/scrapy/docs/intro/overview.rst

 also means that other requests can keep going even if some request fails or an error happens while handling it.

-While this enables you to do very fast crawlings sending multiple concurrent requests at the same time in a fault-tolerant way, Scrapy also gives you control over the politeness of the crawl through :ref:`a few settings
+While this enables you to do very fast crawlings (sending multiple concurrent requests at the same time, in a fault-tolerant way) Scrapy also gives you control over the politeness of the crawl through :ref:`a few settings
 <topics-settings-ref>`.
 You can do things like setting a download delay between
-each request, limit amount of concurrent requests per domain or per IP, and even :ref:`use an auto-throttling extension <topics-autothrottle>` that tries to figure out these automatically.
+each request, limiting amount of concurrent requests per domain or per IP, and even :ref:`using an auto-throttling extension <topics-autothrottle>` that tries to figure out these automatically.

 Finally, the ``parse_question`` callback scrapes the question data for each